simonen/obsidian/LINUX 1/NETWORK STORAGE/SAMBA/SMB File Sharing.md

 `security = user` :  the default mode security modes that controls how authentication is handled for accessing shares.

-When working as a stand-alone server, Samba uses its own internal users for authentication, stored in its own db, but still needs to interact with the Linux filesystem through regular Unix users/groups.
+When working as a stand-alone server, Samba uses its own internal users for authentication, stored in its own database, but still needs to interact with the Linux filesystem through regular Unix users/groups.

 How `security = user` works: